Cosmic symphony: The simplicity of the universe reveals a crowded multiverse.

 This map of the visible universe shows a pattern of the variation in the density across the sky.

 A variation in the density implies a variation in the temperature.
-The orange colours are radiations where the sky is hotter and the blue colours are radiations where the sky is colder.
+The orange colours are radiations where the sky is hotter and the blue colors are radiations where the sky is colder.

 The first element that contributes to define the universe as simple is the symmetry of heat.
 Through advanced methods of detection we know that galaxies around us have similar heat levels.
 How is this heat equality possible?